reflectoring/reflectoring.github.io/_posts/2021-04-24-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ### Using the `mappings` Endpoint

-Checking out the available APIs is usually a good place to start exploring a service.
+**Checking out the available APIs is usually a good place to start exploring a service**.
 The `mappings` endpoint provides all the routes and handlers, along with additional details.

 Let's hit the endpoint with a `curl` command and pipe the response into `jq` to pretty-print it: